JBS S.A.

 Incentives & Policy Engagement

-The company discloses that its COO receives remuneration linked to emissions reduction targets but does not disclose the percentage of variable compensation related to them.
+The company states that its COO's compensation is linked to emissions reduction targets, but does not specify the percentage of variable compensation tied to these targets.

 Innovation & Benchmarking